jameysharp/corrode/src/Language/Rust/Corrode/C.md

   to the output.

 Actually, we use a combined type, `RWS`, which supports the operations of reader, writer, and state monads all in one.
-We use the reader monad for control flow context, which is covered in more detail in the section on statements, below.

 You probably don't need to read any of the awful monad tutorials out there just to use these!
 The important point is that we have this type